webstormuser/IncomePrediction/README.md

    4. GitCLI

 * Steps to Run Application :
+1. First create requirements.txt file and run it to install all the dependencies to run a project
-1. Create app.py file and run it
+2. Create app.py file and run it
-2. Create proctfile to run it on heroku platform to deploy the model
+3. Create proctfile to run it on heroku platform to deploy the model